Stele of Isola Vicentina

-The stele of Isola Vicentina is an ancient prehistoric artefact found in the municipality of Isola Vicentina.
+The stele of Isola Vicentina is an ancient prehistoric artefact found in the municipality of Isola Vicentina, Italy.

 It is now exhibited in the Museo naturalistico archeologico di Vicenza.

 History

 The ancient artefact, datable to the 4th century BC, was found in 1992 in the municipality of Isola Vicentina in the locality of Altura, during extraction works in a clay quarry.
 It was discovered by Ettorino Caldognetto.

 The stele was delivered to the archaeological museum of the city of Vicenza, where the find was analysed.
 Since then, the stele has become a symbol of the museum, as well as one of the most important and most attractive pieces.

 Description

 The stele is an irregularly shaped basalt stone slab with an inscription in the Venetic language and alphabet.

 The inscription, complete, is arranged on four lines, the writing goes from right to left and from left to right with an irregular overturning of the letters in alternate lines; there is no division between words.

 The alphabet is typical of Vicenza and its territory, with the cross T (X) and the M with four strokes.